Aditya-Subhedar/Fluorescence-Microscopy-Analysis-App/README.md

 ### 📍 Tab 2: Automated & Manual Quantification
 * **Automated Segmentation:** Utilizes adaptive and Otsu's method thresholding for accurate object detection.
 * **Interactive Filtering:** Real-time analysis sliders to filter objects by Hue Range, Intensity (Min/Max), Area Size (px), and Morphology (isolating cells and fibres).
+* **Batch Processing:** Multiple files can be loaded at once with each preserving its thresholding parameters during switching and upto 20 states for undo and redo operations.
+Supports .ome.tif, tiff, jpeg, jpg, png files.
 * **Pre-Fetch Caching Engine:** Powered by an asynchronous background thread pool (`ThreadPoolExecutor`) that pre-loads adjacent images into RAM, enabling instant image switching with zero file-loading lag.
 * **Smart Window Reset:** Canvas interface equipped with automatic viewport centering on file load and instant 1.0x unzoom snap execution on canvas double-click.
-* **Precision Edit Tools:** Interactive canvas supporting manual pencil/eraser corrections, full state history (Undo/Redo), and automated exports to Microsoft Excel.
+* **Precision Edit Tools:** Interactive canvas supporting manual pencil/eraser corrections with fast ellipse drawing tool, full state history (Undo/Redo), and automated exports to Microsoft Excel.
 * **Hardware Calibration Tracking:** Integrated spatial metadata extraction subsystem that decodes embedded OME-TIFF tags and native Zeiss CZI hardware XML parameters to calculate absolute fluorescent surface areas in micrometers (um2).
+* **Real-Time Fluoroscence Data:** Fluoroscence data is displayed in real time at the bottom with fields "Fluoroscent Area (%)", "Fluoroscent Area (Absolute (um2))", Cluster Count.
+* **Saves Data, Presets, Contours and Overlayed Images:** Quantitative fluoroscent data is for batch of multiple images can be stored in CSV and EXCEL format.
+Thresholding parameters are stored in a JSON file named "cytoquant_presets.json" which can be accessed through "apply presets button".
+Contours can be saved in PNG format and superimposed on images.
+Images with overlayed contours (including manual drawings)can be saved in JPEG, PNG, TIFF (un-compressed)formats.

 ### 📍 Tab 3: Figure Layer Merger & Annotation
 * **Publication Figure Compositing:** Multi-layer alpha-channel blender that combines distinct custom-colored outline masks into a single composite asset.